Analyzing billion-objects catalog interactively: Apache Spark for physicists: Conclusion

 \section{Conclusion}

-We have shown why \spark is a valuable tool today for scientists to investigate large datasets as simulated or real galactic catalogs used in cosmology.
-More astronomy-related operations, as neighbor finding or cross-matching two catalogs, will be discussed in a forthcoming paper.
-Using \spark does not requires learning a new language since it can be used within a \texttt{python} shell where we have shown that, using \sql dataframes, most operations behave perfectly.
-One just needs to assemble efficiently some quite simple functions.
-The key-point is to think in a "distributed way" (ie. map-reduce) and we give some concrete examples about how to start doing it.
-Note that the \spark framework can be downloaded and experimented on a personal computer.
-Its strong point is that any local development generally scale when ported to a larger infrastructure.

-In the current days of ever-growing massive data, it worths investing in a technology which gives access to physicists to \textit{interactive} analysis of billions of objects.
-We have shown how a 6 billion-objects realistic galactic catalog could be analyzed interactively, histograms build in about 10 s, and tomographic bins in 30 s.
+In the current days of ever-growing astronomical data, it is worth investing in a technology which gives physicists access to the \textit{interactive} analysis of billions of objects, boosting time-to-physics considerably.

-We worked on purpose on a rather modest cluster consisting of 8 workers and that much higher performances can be obtained on larger datacenters.
-Our cluster is however sufficient to hold all the data (110 GB) in cache which is essential for interactive analysis.
-If the dataset cannot hold in memory one can still: \begin{itemize} \item in the phase of designing the analysis, put in cache only the fraction of data that fits into memory using the \texttt{sample} function which takes a random fraction of the data, \item then, in a final run still use the cache with a \verb=MEMORY_AND_DISK= storage level (see \sect{sec:cache}) and run the full analysis. \end{itemize}